dotnet/EntityFramework.Docs/entity-framework/core/querying/index.md

 ---
 # Querying Data

-Entity Framework Core uses Language Integrate Query (LINQ) to query data from the database.
+Entity Framework Core uses Language Integrated Query (LINQ) to query data from the database.
 LINQ allows you to use C# (or your .NET language of choice) to write strongly typed queries based on your derived context and entity classes.
 A representation of the LINQ query is passed to the database provider, to be translated in database-specific query language (e.g. SQL for a relational database).
 For more detailed information on how a query is processed, see [How Query Works](overview.md).